zzhikai/tp/docs/UserGuide.md

 ---
 ### Editing an applicant : `edit`

-Edits the details of the applicant identified by the index number used in the displayed applicant list.
+Allows you to edit details of the applicant identified by the index number.
+The index number used corresponds to the one in the displayed applicant list.
 Existing values will be overwritten by the input values.

 Format:
 ```
 edit i/INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/JOB] [r/ROUND] [s/SKILL]...
 ```

-* Only valid index are edited. e.g `5` will not edit if there are only `4` applicants in the list
+* Only valid indexes are edited. e.g If there are only `4` applicants in LinkedOUT, but the index specified is `5`.
-* Only positive index are edited. e.g `-1` will not edit the details of an applicant
+* Only positive indexes are edited. e.g As we label our applicants starting from `1`, an index of `-1` will not be tagged to an applicant.

 Example:
 ```